-With Prince Harry and Meghan Markle expecting their first baby next year, royal baby names are the talk of the town and speculation is rife as to what name they’ll choose.
+With Prince Harry and Meghan Markle expecting their first baby in 2019, royal baby names are the talk of the town and speculation is rife as to what name they’ll choose.

 Harry has never been one to conform to the pressures of the royal family, meaning we could see a move away from strict tradition for something more alternative.

 However, with traditional names more in-vogue than ever, it seems likely it won’t be anything too off-piste.

 We’ve rounded up our pick of potential royal baby names, with details on their meaning, so if you’re looking at placing bets for the latest royal baby name or you just want to name your little one a historic, royal-inspired name, we’ve got you covered…

 Albert is actually the most popular royal boy name of all time (there are 12 royals with the name) and it’s also one of Prince Harry’s own middle names.

 Of German origin, it’s linked to brilliance and nobility, both fine traits of a future royal.

 A strong name, Alexander – meaning “to defend” – is a popular royal name (it’s one of young Prince George’s middle names).